shezard/linkjs/README.md

   }
 });

-// Here you will log Hello then one second later World then One second later Hello and so on myLink.tick('Hello').tick('World').loop();
+// Here you will log Hello then one second later World then one second later Hello and so on myLink.tick('Hello').tick('World').loop();
+// 'Hello'
+// 'World'
+// 'Hello'
+// ...
 ```

 and send additionnal params to next :